Liposuction in Miami, Florida

 Through tiny incisions, no more than the width of a pencil eraser, a tiny stainless steel tube or “cannula” is used to sculpt the fat in treated areas.
 The small cannula reduce trauma and allow greater precision and control.

-At our facility in Aventura, just north of Miami, Florida, we use a method known as tumescent liposuction, a state-of-the-art technique in which large volumes of saline with local anesthesia and medications are used to reduce bleeding.
+At our facility in Miami, we use a method known as tumescent liposuction, a state-of-the-art technique in which large volumes of saline with local anesthesia and medications are used to reduce bleeding.
 Tumescent liposuction allows the removal of more fat with less bleeding.
 It is a safer procedure, producing superior results.
 Because diluted anesthesia remains in the fat after liposuction surgery, postoperative discomfort is greatly reduced and easily controlled with medications.

 Dr. Sam Gershenbaum also believes that this advanced liposuction technique of superficial liposculpture, combined with the tumescent technique is a primary reason for his exceptional results.
 Dr. Gershenbaum performs superficial liposculpture where fat is meticulously sculpted or “planed down” just under the skin surface, allowing the skin to contract and redrape over the newly contoured frame.
 A thick layer of fat connected to the undersurface of the skin will prevent optimal skin retraction.

 Liposuction surgery is also performed in the deeper layers as well, when larger amounts of fat are being removed.
 Because much of the work is done just under the skin layer, which has elastic properties, superficial liposculpture allows greater skin retraction, as well as the ability to feel and correct contour irregularities.